duaisha/Protect_folder-file/index.md

 password
 ```

-* **Step3** Open the webpage folder or file to which you want to add privacy settings.
+* **Step3** Open the webpage folder or file to which you want to add privacy settings and is in public_html.
 * **Step4** Create a file '.htaccess' using commnad
            * vi .htaccess